aleksandrshaulskyi/threaded-url-shortener/README.md

 - Retrieving the full versions of such urls by their shortened counterparts.

-The capacity of the storage is artificially limited in order to test and demonstrate the importance of lock mechanisms in the free threaded applications.
+The capacity of the storage is artificially limited in order to test and demonstrate the importance of lock and flagging mechanisms in the free threaded applications.

 ## Test it yourself.